Minimising the impact of scale-dependent galaxy bias on the joint cosmological analysis of large scale structures: Additional figures

 In \figs\ref{fig:Fourier_space_sensitivity}, \ref{fig:Real_space_sensitivity} and \ref{fig:psi_compare} we show the theoretical predictions for the angular power spectra, real-space correlation functions and $\Psi$-statistics, respectively.
 The upper panels show the signal for constant bias (crosses with errorbars), SH18 model (magenta dot-dashed) and D18 (blue solid).
 The errorbars are calculated from theory using the values discussed in \sect\ref{sec:surveys} and assuming a constant galaxy bias model.
 The lower panels show the absolute difference in signal-to-noise between the signals from the scale dependent models and the linear bias model.
 The left hand panels show results for galaxy clustering while the right hand ones belong to GGL.

 The angular power spectra in \fig\ref{fig:Fourier_space_sensitivity} are calculated for 20 logarithmic $\ell$-bins between $\ell=150$ and $\ell=2000$.
-We chose this range of $\ell$ based on the combined probe analysis of \cite{vanuitert/etal:2018}.
+We chose this range of $\ell$ based on the combined probe analysis of \cite{vanuitert/etal:2018}, who divided the data into 5 logarithmic bins instead.
 The real space correlation functions and $\Psi$-statistics in \figs\ref{fig:Real_space_sensitivity} and \ref{fig:psi_compare} are defined using the angular range of $[0.5', 300']$.
 The correlation functions are logarithmically binned into 9 $\theta$-bins for this angular range.

 The upper panels of \fig\ref{fig:Real_space_sensitivity} show that the three models converge to the constant bias value for large $\theta$-scales.
 The SH18 model, as can be seen in \fig\ref{fig:bias_models}, starts to show a scale-dependent behaviour at smaller $k$-scales compared to the D18 model, which qualitatively translates to larger $\theta$-scales.
 In \fig\ref{fig:Fourier_space_sensitivity} we see that even for the lowest $\ell$-modes plotted here, the SH18 model shows differences with the constant bias model.
 We note that the relations in \Eqs\eqref{eq:P_gg} and \eqref{eq:P_gm} complicate the $k$-dependence of the $C(\ell)$ functions, through the line-of-sight integrals.
 Comparing the lower panels of \figs\ref{fig:Fourier_space_sensitivity}, \ref{fig:Real_space_sensitivity} and \ref{fig:psi_compare} we see that $\Psi$-statistics are much less sensitive to the scale dependence of these galaxy bias models (up to $0.9\sigma$), compared to the correlation functions (up to $60\sigma$) and angular power spectra (up to $18\sigma$).
+We also note that the DES-Y1 analysis that used correlation functions chose a variable scale cut depending on the redshift bins considered to minimise the impact of smaller physical scales on their results ($\theta=14'$ to $ 43'$ for $w(\theta)$ and $\theta=21'$ to $64'$ for $\gamma_{\rm t}$).

 In general, the expected biases arising from the clustering signal is larger owing to two reasons.
 Firstly, the galaxy clustering signal depends on $b^2(k)$, while the GGL signal scales with $b(k)r(k)$, where $r(k)$ has a less pronounced scale dependence.
 Secondly, the signal-to-noise ratio for the GGL signal is much lower than the clustering signal for the KiDS-BOSS-like setup, since the overlap area between KiDS and BOSS is much smaller than the full BOSS area.
 When considering the DES-Y1-5000 setup we find more similar values for the signal-to-noise ratios of the GGL and clustering signals, given that the overlap area between the lens and source samples is equal to the area for each sample (see \tab\ref{tab:setups}).